uen/syndicate/README.md

 ## Tips

  - Don't rename the gamemode to something else or you will get less players - since servers are grouped by gamemode
- - If you wish to rename the gamemode to DarkRP so it shows under DarkRP, do the following: http://i.imgur.com/VjdSdy4.png
+ - If you wish to rename the gamemode to DarkRP so it shows under DarkRP, do the following: http://i.imgur.com/VjdSdy4.png and also change "darkrp" to "darkrpx" in darkrpx.txt

  - Don't give yourself items/levels/ect, because if you do then players won't want to put time into getting things you got for nothing

 ## Server list